Ncuti Gatwa: 2023–2025: Doctor Who

-Stage work
+2025–present: Stage and film work

-In November 2024, Gatwa appeared as Algernon Moncrieff in Max Webster's production of Oscar Wilde's The Importance of Being Earnest in the Lyttleton Theatre at the National Theatre, opposite Hugh Skinner and Sharon D. Clarke, running until January 2025.
-The play was also broadcast to cinemas worldwide through National Theatre Live from February 2025.
+In November 2024, Gatwa appeared as Algernon Moncrieff in Max Webster's production of Oscar Wilde's play The Importance of Being Earnest in the Lyttleton Theatre at the National Theatre, opposite Hugh Skinner and Sharon D. Clarke, running until January 2025.
+A filmed version of the play was screened in cinemas worldwide through National Theatre Live.

-In April 2025, it was announced that Gatwa will star as Christopher Marlowe opposite Edward Bluemel as William Shakespeare in the UK premiere of Born With Teeth by Liz Duffy Adams, directed by Daniel Evans and produced by the Royal Shakespeare Company at the Wyndham's Theatre, in London's West End from August 2025.
-On 2 May 2025, Gatwa was initially announced as the United Kingdom's spokesperson for the Eurovision Song Contest 2025, however he was later replaced by Sophie Ellis-Bextor due to "unforeseen circumstances."
+In April 2025, it was announced that Gatwa would star as Christopher Marlowe in the European premiere of Liz Duffy Adams's play Born with Teeth.
+The Royal Shakespeare Company production opened in London's West End from August 2025.
+On 2 May 2025, Gatwa was initially announced as the United Kingdom's spokesperson for the Eurovision Song Contest 2025, however two weeks later it was announced that he had withdrawn from the role due to "unforeseen circumstances"; he was replaced by Sophie Ellis-Bextor.
+Gatwa later stated that "it all panned out very interestingly.
+I pulled out of it a long time before it was announced.
+And it was announced when it was announced.
+I don't know why.
+But I was just very busy."

+Gatwa played Jeffrey in the 2025 film The Roses, a remake of The War of the Roses (1989).
+Gatwa hosted the series finale of Saturday Night Live UK on 16 May 2026.
+Gatwa will appear in the upcoming comedy film Frank and Percy (2026).
+He will also portray British fashion journalist Michael Roberts in The Queen of Fashion, an upcoming biographical film starring Andrea Riseborough as Isabella Blow.

 Personal life

-Gatwa came out as queer in an August 2023 interview with Elle magazine, having previously avoided discussing his sexuality, despite popular speculation, for his "safety and mental health".
+Gatwa publicly came out as queer in an August 2023 interview with Elle magazine, having previously avoided discussing his sexuality, despite public speculation, for his "safety and mental health".
 In the interview, Gatwa noted that he preferred not to label himself, and that he had been inspired by both his work on Sex Education and an encounter with a Rwandan woman at Manchester Pride some years previously, having "never met another queer Rwandan person before."
 He later stated that he had "never been in the closet, you know.
 I just never talked about it.
 The work I do is what's important."

-In 2024, Gatwa responded to criticism of his casting in Doctor Who because of his race, stating that "There's so much white mediocrity that gets celebrated, and Black people, we have to be absolutely flawless to get half of [that] anyway.
-So, I'm slowly training myself out of that and being like, 'No shit.
-You deserve love just for existing.
+On 29 May 2025, Gatwa joined other high-profile figures at a rally organised by Choose Love, taking turns to read aloud the names of Palestinian children killed in the Gaza war.